donald-mack/mayor/README.md

 understanding has been quintessential in the preservation of our society and the basis of our values.
 We can not forget the true reason that so many of us have died for this nation.
-We have no ego, because having one would put us in danger of loosing what we have worked so hard to create.
+We have no ego, because having one would put us in danger of losing what we have worked so hard to create.

 The political system in America is designed to let freedom reign, and is naturally polarizing.
 It encourages an us versus them view of the world.
 The